ARGOeu/argo-accounting/website/docs/guides/api_actions/installations.md

 API.
 If Metrics are assigned to the Installation, no DELETE action can take place.
 In this case, you need to delete all the assigned Metrics first.

+> 📝 **For more details on how to syntax the request, see** [here](../../api/installation#delete---delete-an-existing-installation).

+### REGISTER a new Capacity for a specific Installation

+You can register capacities for the installations where you have been granted installation admin rights, with each capacity linked to a specific Metric Definition.

+> 📝 **For more details on how to syntax the request, see** [here](../../api/installation#post---register-a-new-capacity-for-an-installation).

+### UPDATE a Capacity belonging to a specific Installation

+You can update capacities for the installations where you have been granted installation admin rights, with each capacity linked to a specific Metric Definition.

+> 📝 **For more details on how to syntax the request, see** [here](../../api/installation#patch---update-an-existing-capacity-of-an-installation).

+### GET Capacities for a specific Installation

+You can fetch all capacities belonging to the Installations you have been granted as installation admin.

-> 📝 For more details on how to structure the request, see [here](https://argoeu.github.io/argo-accounting/docs/api/installation#delete---delete-an-existing-installation).
+> 📝 **For more details on how to syntax the request, see** [here](../../api/installation#get---fetch-all-the-capacities-of-an-installation).

 ### GET Installation Report

 You can get a report of an Installation by applying a request to the Accounting Service API.
 The report contains aggregated metric values grouped by metric definition for a specific time period.
+When capacities are defined for the selected time period, the report also includes usage percentages broken down by the capacity-defined time periods.
 The report can be obtained using the external installation id as a query parameter.

-> 📝 For more details on how to structure the request, see [here](https://argoeu.github.io/argo-accounting/docs/api/installation#get---get-installation-report).
+> 📝 **For more details on how to syntax the request, see** [here](../../api/installation#get---get-installation-report).

 ---